openstepmedia/CodeIgniter-Bootstrap/README.md

 ## Installation

-Derived from CodeIgniter, read [CodeIgniter Installation](http://codeigniter.com/user_guide/installation/index.html) for how to install using this [zipball](https://github.com/sjlu/CodeIgniter-Bootstrap/zipball/master) instead.
+Derived from CodeIgniter, read [CodeIgniter Installation](http://codeigniter.com/user_guide/installation/index.html) for how to install.
 If you're not familiar with CodeIgniter, I suggest reading the [CodeIgniter Tutorial](http://codeigniter.com/user_guide/tutorial/index.html) on how to get started and read the [wiki](https://github.com/sjlu/CodeIgniter-Bootstrap/wiki) for more information.

-## Flavors

-* The `master` branch contains the original and includes [Twitter Bootstrap](http://twitter.github.io/bootstrap/) and [Font Awesome](http://fortawesome.github.io/Font-Awesome/).
-* The `cdn` branch contains the same libraries but is hosted by [BootstrapCDN](http://www.bootstrapcdn.com/).

-## Documentation

-Check out the [Wiki](https://github.com/sjlu/CodeIgniter-Bootstrap/wiki) for more information.

-## Releases

-This is currently a very active project, there are no projected release locks planned.
-All changes will be latest in master and may be unstable.
+This demo package assumes that you have MongoDB server installed and the [MongoDB PHP Pecl client](http://php.net/manual/en/mongo.installation.php) installed on your machine.

+## Doctrine ODM / MongoDB integration

+This fork is pre-packaged with the Doctrine ODM connectors for MongoDB.
+For more information about the Doctrine ODM project please see [Doctrine MongoDB ODM Documentation](http://docs.doctrine-project.org/projects/doctrine-mongodb-odm/en/latest/).

+Doctrine files have all been installed via composer in the /application/libraries folder.

 ## License